VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Design

 In a typical FL job, the tasks executed by data providers may include: (i)~a \emph{local training task} that takes a global FL model, reads a dataset from storage, computes a local model update and returns the updated local model; and (ii)~a \emph{differential privacy~(DP) task} that takes a local model update, adds DP noise to protect its privacy, and outputs a DP-protected local model update.
 A model provider may execute: (iii)~an \emph{aggregation task} that receives DP-protected local model update from data providers and outputs an aggregated model; and (iv)~a \emph{model update task} that converts the aggregated model to a global FL model.
 The updated global FL model is sent to the data providers ahead of the next training round.
+Note that the rest of the FL framework executes outside of exclaves, thus keeping the TCB restricted to the data transformations that impact the trained FL model.

 Since \sys executes tasks inside exclaves, the produced EDRs create a trustworthy record of the executed data transformations.
 For example, an EDR produced by the aggregation task contains hashes of (i)~the local model updates received by the task in a round and (ii)~the output aggregated model; an EDR produced by the model update task has hashes of (i)~the aggregated model and (ii)~the updated global model; and an EDR produced by the local training task contains hashes of (i)~the received global model, (ii)~the training dataset and (iii)~updated local model.
+When the FL job is executed faithfully by all participants, the EDRs must show that the correct code for the task implementations has been executed.
+In addition, the hashes in the EDRs that denote the data inputs and outputs must match between EDRs executed by different tasks within a training round: \eg the output hash of the updated global model in the EDR generated by the model update task executed by the model provider must match the input hashes of the global model in the EDRs generated by the local training tasks executed by the data providers.